jarcode-foss/NativeBukkit/README.md

 - a version of the Bukkit API extended in pure C, allowing developers to write plugins in native code using NativeBukkit's header files.

-Because NativeBukkit only works with ELF dynamic libraries, Linux and BSD will be the only supported platform.
+Because NativeBukkit only works with ELF dynamic libraries (`.so`), Linux and BSD will be the only supported platforms.
 I don't care about your proprietary platform.

 ### Performance